 Another advantage of the schedule is that you will clean everything regularly.
 That means mess will have less time to build up and cleaning won’t look like a daunting task anymore.

-If you don’t know where to start, you can grab my cleaning schedule.
+If you don’t know where to start, you can grab my weekly cleaning schedule.

 Let’s build this motivation to clean